Welcome

 Sets of principles

-To date, there has been no consensus among UN Member States on whether, or to what extent, a legal framework is necessary for several issues related to the use of outer space.
-Initially, therefore, only non legally binding sets of principles were drawn up; these were then adopted as UN resolutions.
+To date, there has been no consensus among UN member states on whether, or to what extent, a legally binding framework is necessary for several issues related to the use of outer space.
+Initially, therefore, only non-legally binding sets of principles were drawn up; these were then adopted as UN resolutions.
 However, they are important for the interpretation of treaties and may serve as the basis for a future legal framework under international law.
-The following sets of principles have been drawn up so far:
+Major sets of principles are:

-The United Nations Committee on the Peaceful Uses of Outer Space (UNCOPUOS)
+The United Nations Committee on the Peaceful Uses of Outer Space (COPUOS)

 The instrument for developing space law is the UN (standing) Committee on the Peaceful Uses of Outer Space (COPUOS) set up in 1959.
 It consists of a main committee and two subcommittees, the Scientific and Technical Subcommittee and the Legal Subcommittee.
 All three committees meet annually.